 Days 2-4: Exploring the Berkshires

 On our first day, we’ll hike in the rolling hills, just north of Williamstown.
 We will hike up a gradual peak with views of Mount Greylock and the Taconic Crest, which divides Massachusetts and New York.
-During our second day, we’ll head south to bike along the Ashuwillticook Rail Trail—an old railroad corridor converted to a bike path (22 miles total).
-Between hikes and rides, we’ll enjoy the area, swim in a local swimming hole and play group games.
+Between hikes, we’ll enjoy the area, swim in a local swimming hole and play group games.
 On Wednesday, we’ll learn about the land and natural history of the area on a fun hike guided by the Williamstown Rural Lands Foundation.

 Day 4 & 5: Hike Mount Greylock

 Next, we’ll start our two-day ascent up Mount Greylock, Massachusetts’ highest peak at 3,491 feet.
 We’ll carry layers, lunch and snacks in our day packs, and Overland staff will meet us at our campground (halfway up the mountain) with our remaining gear for the night (sleeping bags, tents, cooking gear and food).
 The next morning, we’ll continue hiking to the summit of Mount Greylock.
 At the top, we’ll celebrate our accomplishment with a group photo and spectacular views of New York, Vermont, New Hampshire and Massachusetts.

 Day 6 & 7: Raft the Deerfield & Trip End